 Train station, Estación del Norte van Valencia

 In this video I would like to show you the train station, Estación del Norte of Valencia.
 The Estación del Norte has a beautiful inside and outside!
 This station dates back to 1917 and it is still in use today.
 It is very centrally located right next to the Plaza de Torros, the main shopping street Calle Colon metro Xativa and the town hall square.
-The Estación del Norte is largely built in a Modernist style, characterized by the decorations of orange juice, trencadis (broken ceramic tiles) and the authentic wooden counters.
-Everywhere you see signs in different languages with golden letters written ‘Have a save trip’.
+The Estación del Norte is largely built in a Modernist style, characterized by the decorations of orange juice, trencadis (broken ceramic tiles) and authentic wooden counters.
+Everywhere you see signs in different languages with golden letters written ‘Pleasant journey’.
 The old waiting room is also beautifully decorated with mosaics on which you can see the Albufera with the traditional Barraca houses, the Miguelette and traditionally dressed women.
 If you want to admire more of this Valencian Art Nouveau / modernism style, be sure to visit the Mercado Colon, the Mercado Central and the Eixample district.
-We also visit all these buildings during the 4 markets tour.
+We also visit all these buildings during the 4 markets tour and the audio tour

 Joachim Sorolla train station

 We now have two train stations in Valencia, so be careful and check your train ticket to know where the train is leaving.
 It could be Estacion del Norte, that’s this beautiful train station in this video or it could be the newer Joachim Sorolla train station.
 Mostly the regional trains depart from Estacion del Norte, “cercanias”, but there is also a train to Barcelona that leaves from both stations depending on the departure time.
 The high-speed train ¨AVE¨, which connects Madrid to Valencia within 2 hours, leaves from the newer Joachim Sorolla train station and most long-distance trains leave there.
 You can take a shuttle bus from the Estacion del Norte or you can walk (approx. 10 minutes).
 If you go directly by metro, take line 1 or 5 to metro station Joaquin Sorolla – Jesús.
 From the Russafa district you can also easily get to the Joachim Sorolla station via the tunnel.
 Joachim Sorolla after whom this station is named was a Valencian painter (1863-1923) who specialized in painting portraits, landscapes and works with social themes.
 Personally I think this is very beautiful and interesting to see 19th century Valencia through his paintings.
 A number of paintings can be found in the ¨Museo de Bellas Artes¨ Museum of fine arts.
-You don’t have to expect much from the train station in terms of architecture!
-In addition to some shops, you will find a cafe and a Macdonalds ATMs and safes.
+Also you can visit now the SOROLLA, A NEW DIMENSION” is an innovative exhibition Expo Sorolla you can reserve here

 Buy train ticket in advance